emberjs/rfcs/text/0000-ember-data-packages.md

     packages to `@ember/data/` or of fighting with `emberjs` for package names.

 4) Use the `@ember-data` namespace without moving to the `@ember-data` org.

+* _argument for:_ Folks have come to expect the repository to live at `emberjs/data`, and this provides extra signal that the package is an official one.

+* _rebuttal:_
+  * `github` does a great job of redirecting packages to new locations.
+We should provide as consistent an experience as possible (package name, import paths, package location etc. all being `@ember-data`)

+  * `data` already presents a namespacing issue for folks that fork `ember-data` to contribute back (`data` being a generic package name, akin to having a package called `cli` or `website`).

+5) This RFC but with Adapters and Serializers broken out into the packages `@ember-data/json` `@ember-data/rest` `@ember-data/json-api`.

+* _argument for:_ grouping the adapter / serializer "by API spec" feels more natural and would allow for users to drop only the versions of adapters / serializer they don't require.

+* _rebuttal:_ Even without considering future changes to `ember-data`'s API surface, there are several issues with this approach.

+  1) The implementations inherit each other:
+     * `JSONAPISerializer extends RESTSerializer extends JSONSerializer extends Serializer`
+     * `JSONAPIAdapter extends RESTAdapter extends Adapter`
+  2) The adapter / serializer pairings aren't coupled
+     * It is fairly common to use the `JSONAPIAdapter` with the `RESTSerializer` or with a custom serializer that extends the `RESTSerializer` and vice-verse.
+     * Even when using a consistent spec (`json-api` or `rest`) it is common to need a fully custom serializer.
+The division of needs is at least equally between adapter/serializer as it is between specs.

+  3) Transforms are an implementation detail for all the provided serializers

+     * But they  are not required and likely not even used by custom serializers.

+  4) Packages for automatically registered fallbacks would fit poorly.
+     * Serializers: `"-default"` `"-rest"` `"-json-api"`
+     * Adapters: `"-rest"` `"-json-api"`
+  5) Today, we use multiple serializers for a single type based on entry-point
+     * `Model.serialize` (per-type) / `Model.toJSON` (`"-json"`) / `Adapter.serialize` (per-adapter)

+  That said, this organization is also one of the only-nods to future RFCs this RFC concedes.
+The existing provided implementations all follow roughly the same interface for their implementations, and that interface is something we strongly wish to change.
+For this reason, it seems advantageous to keep the existing implementations together such that the delineation between a new experience and this experience can be kept clear.